LaTeX, an Introduction

 \end{document}

-In a few lines we are able to create a document which can be easily processed using LaTeX into a variety of formats.
-The first line is used to tell LaTeX how to format the document (heading, spacing, etc.).
-There are many different document formats available to you, ranging from minimal to book - though further explanation is a beyond an introductory article.
+In just a few lines, we can create a document that can be easily processed using LaTeX into a variety of formats.
+The first line specifies how to format the document (heading, spacing, etc.).
+There are many different document formats available, ranging from minimal to book - though further explanation is beyond the scope of an introductory article.
 The final block of required markup is the document contents.

 $ pdflatex hello.tex

-Finally, to generate the sample document as a PDF article the simple line above must be executed in the terminal.
+Finally, to generate the sample document as a PDF, the command above must be executed in the terminal.
 The resulting PDF from running this command is available here.

 More Advanced

-Now that we are familiar with the basic process of creating and generating output from a LaTeX document, we can begin to use some of the more powerful features available to us.
-As I explained at the beginning of this article, LaTeX provides you with a toolkit full of goodies that ease in the creation of both small and large documents (of varying types).
+Now that we are familiar with the basic process of creating and generating output from a LaTeX document, we can begin to explore some of the more powerful features available.
+As mentioned at the beginning of this article, LaTeX provides a toolkit full of features that ease the creation of both small and large documents of various types.

 \documentclass{article}